gardener/gardener/docs/deployment/feature_gates.md

 * `WorkerPoolKubernetesVersion` allows to overwrite the Kubernetes version used for shoot clusters per worker pool (see [this document](../usage/worker_pool_k8s_versions.md))
 * `CopyEtcdBackupsDuringControlPlaneMigration` enables the copy of etcd backups from the object store of the source seed to the object store of the destination seed during control plane migration.
 * `SecretBindingProviderPopulator` enables the SecretBinding provider populator controller in the gardener-controller-manager.
 The controller is responsible to populate the provider.type of the SecretBinding resource based on its current usage.
-* `RequiredSecretBindingProvider` enables a validation on Gardener API server that requires the provider type of a SecretBinding to be set and to match Shoot provider type.
+* `SecretBindingProviderValidation` enables validations on Gardener API server that:
+	- requires the provider type of a SecretBinding to be set (on SecretBinding creation)
+	- requires the SecretBinding provider type to match the Shoot provider type (on Shoot creation)
-* `ImmutableSecretBindingProvider` enables a validation on Gardener API server that enforces immutability on the provider type of a SecretBinding.
+	- enforces immutability on the provider type of a SecretBinding